-We’re excited to welcome our returning students back to campus for the 2022-23 academic year on Tuesday, Sept.
-6, and Wednesday, Sept.
-7!
+We’re excited to welcome our returning students back to campus for the 2023-24 academic year on Tuesday, August 29!

 All students should be ready to present their digital check-in sticker and student ID as part of arrival.
-See information below about online check-in, arrival times, and COVID-19 vaccination requirements.
+See information below about online check-in and arrival times.

 Questions?
 Contact the Office of Residential Life, email@example.com, 262-551-6169

 Students must have all their online check-in tasks completed before arrival.
-All check-in tasks must be completed online through the check-in tab in the My.Carthage portal by Monday, Aug.
-1. Students who complete all check-in tasks will receive a virtual check-in sticker, which is required for arrival on campus.
+All check-in tasks must be completed online through the check-in tab in Onboarding on Workday by Thursday, July 27.
+Students who complete all check-in tasks will receive a virtual check-in sticker, which is required for arrival on campus.

-To access the portal, go to My.Carthage.edu and enter your Carthage username and password.
+To access the portal, go to Onboarding on Workday and enter your Carthage username and password.

-Once you have successfully logged in to the My.Carthage portal, you can access the Check-In tab, which includes the six different check-in sections you must complete:
+Once you have successfully logged in to Workday, you can access the Check-In tab, which includes the five different check-in sections you must complete:

 - Student Accounts